-Google AdWords is the most popular pay-per-click ad platform for marketing.
-When someone uses Google to search for an answer to a question or a new service, AdWords delivers relevant paid advertising like this:
+Google Ads (formerly known as AdWords) is the most popular pay-per-click ad platform for marketing.
+When someone uses Google to search for an answer to a question or a new service, Ads delivers relevant paid advertising like this:

 The first three results are pay-per-click ads (or PPC), meaning you only have to pay when someone clicks and lands on your website.
 But to get those spots, you have to bid on the keywords (in this case, “puppy training” + targeted for the geographical area).